bazelbuild/bazel-blog/_posts/2018-01-19-config-parsing-order.md

 ## How to start using new behavior

-1. Check your usual `--config` values’ expansions by running your usual blaze command line with `--announce_rc`.
+1. Check your usual `--config` values’ expansions by running your usual bazel command line with `--announce_rc`.
 The order that the configs are listed, with the options they expand to, is the order in which they are interpreted.

 1. Spend some time understanding the applicable configs, and check if any configs expand to the same option.
 If they do, you may need to move rc lines around to make sure the same value has priority with the new ordering.
 See “Suggestions for config definers.”

 1. Flip on the startup option `--expand_configs_in_place` and debug any differences using `--announce_rc
 `_If you have a shared bazelrc for your project, note that changing it will propagate to other users who might be importing this bazelrc into a personal rc.
 Proceed with caution as needed_

-1. Add the startup option to your blazerc to continue using this new expansion order.
+1. Add the startup option to your bazelrc to continue using this new expansion order.

 ### Suggestions for config definers